AStefankiv/writing/README.md

 ---

-> “Good documentation is the bridge between invention and adoption.”
+> “Great documentation is like a great teacher—it takes something complex and makes it feel simple.”
-> – Me (and probably every developer who’s had to read complicated docs 😄)